Friday, April 15, 2016

 “Why don’t you relocate to Austria or Switzerland before this whole madness consumes you too?
 You have relatives across our southern borders.”

 Karl’s face turned crimson all of a sudden.
-That was the moment Hans realized his friend’s soul was in conflict.
-He watched Karl take a deep breath, and then put his drink down on the side stool.
+That was the moment Hans realized his friend was a soul in conflict.
+He watched Karl take a deep breath and then put his drink down on the side stool.

 “You know I love Germany.
 I am from Wurttemberg.
 Germany is my home.
 Yes, Hans!
 Germany’s greatness ought to be restored.”